ARM-software/rme-sysarch-acs/README.md

 Most of the tests are executed from UEFI Shell by executing the RME UEFI shell application.

 ## Release details
-  - Code Quality: BETA v0.7.
+  - Code Quality: EAC v1.0.
   - The tests are written for version A.d of the Arm Realm Management Extension (RME) System Architecture.
   - The compliance suite is not a substitute for design verification.